Policies and Performance

 To support these aspirations, the Estates and Procurement Departments are committed to:

-- Developing an environmental management system to effectively manage environmental improvement initiatives
+- Maintain an environmental management system to effectively manage environmental improvement initiatives

 - Continually improving environmental performance through the effective implementation of environmental improvement initiatives